 Price includes accommodation, transfers, an expert driver/guide & vehicle, alcohol & meals, all activities as per agreed itinerary, gorilla & chimpanzee permits and ATOL cover.
 Price excludes entry visas, airport taxes, gratuities and insurance.
 For more information please visit www.steppestravel.com or call 0843 778 9926

 Mongolian Horse Trekking

 If you are looking for an off-the-beaten path experience then it can’t get more unbelievable than horse trekking in Mongolia.
-The 14-day journey takes you to the very heart of the Khangai mountain range on horseback where you will discover the heart of Mongolia’s cultural heritage and the nomadic lifestyle that continues to thrive till today.
+You can journey to the very heart of the Khangai mountain range on horseback where you will discover the heart of Mongolia’s cultural heritage and the nomadic lifestyle that continues to thrive till today.
 Prepare to trace the path of generations of nomads that have travelled through the beautiful Orkhon valley, a UNESCO world heritage site, following the lush pastures along the Orkhon River.

 Luxury Seclusion on Haggerstone Island